gotzmann/comet/README.md

 $app->run();
 ```

-Start Postman and see the JSON resonse from GET http://localhost:8080
+Start browser or Postman and see the JSON resonse from GET http://127.0.0.1:8080

 ## Advanced Topics